 Getting to Park City

 Salt Lake City has both Lyft and Uber, and many drivers are happy to make the trip to the airport.
-However, these services are currently not available for getting around Park City.
+They are also available for quick trips around Park City.

 Park City Lift Tickets

-Purchase Park City lift tickets seven days in advance to receive the best discount.
-Available online, the EpicDay pass allows guests to buy in advance and skip the lines.
+Purchase Park City lift tickets at least seven days in advance to receive the best discount.
+Available online, an EpicDay pass allows guests to buy in advance and skip lines.
 These passes are renewable, and visitors may add lift tickets to them each time they visit.
-Those new to skiing will also find beginner and half-day lift passes at specific resorts.
+Those new to skiing also have beginner and half-day lift pass options at specific resorts.

 Lodging: Vacation Rentals

-No Park City ski guide would feel complete without mountain stats.
+No Park City ski guide would be complete without mountain stats.
 The resort areas feature over 7,300 skiable acres suited for all skill levels.
-As one of the largest ski areas in the U.S., visitors will find over 300 trails, 41 lifts and eight terrain parks.
+As one of the largest ski areas in the U.S., visitors have over 300 trails, 41 lifts and eight terrain parks.

 Other Winter Activities in Park City

 Traveling with loved ones who don’t ski?
 Don’t worry.
-There’s plenty of other winter activities in Park City.
+There are plenty of other winter activities in Park City.
 Fun things to do include sleigh rides, as well as snowshoe and snowmobile tours in Canyons Village.
-Thrill-seekers will love riding the alpine coaster, while the flying eagle provides a more gentle ride.
+Thrill-seekers love riding the alpine coaster, while the flying eagle provides a more gentle ride.

 In addition to outdoor recreation, visitors enjoy annual celebrations.
-Events include favorites such as The Nutcracker, cookie classes, film series, live concerts and the world-renown Sundance Film Festival in January.
+Events include The Nutcracker, cookie classes, a film series, live concerts and the world-renown Sundance Film Festival in January.
 Those who want to celebrate the holidays in Park City should plan a trip during Snowfest, a 16-day winter festival that features apres music, entertainers and family-friendly activities.